 |Chain||Local||Visits||3rd July 2014|

-Disclaimer: In the second half of 2015, Beany Green launched a bond to fund its future expansion.
+Disclaimer: In the second half of 2015, Daisy Green, Beany Green’s parent company, launched a bond to fund its future expansion.
 I invested in this bond, and, like all bond-holders, receive free coffee as a reward.
-This Coffee Spot was published before the bond was launched.
+Since then, the bond had been repaid and I have become an investor in Daisy Green as part of a round of further investment funding.
+This Coffee Spot was published before the original bond was launched.

 If you liked this post, please let me know by clicking the “Like” button.
 If you have a WordPress account and you don’t mind everyone knowing that you liked this post, you can use the “Like this” button right at the bottom instead.